 Hester’s Bottoms in Mt.
 Carmel, South Carolina checks all those boxes and way more.

-About Hester’s Bottoms
+About Hester’s Bottoms Campground

-The campground is situated on the banks of Strom Thurmond Lake, which flows into the Savannah River on the South Carolina side of the SC/GA border and is under two hours from Greenville.
+The campground is on the banks of Strom Thurmond Lake, which flows into the Savannah River on the South Carolina side of the SC/GA border and is under two hours from Greenville.
 New owners bought the property last year and have worked hard to transform it into a relaxing and fun destination for all visitors.

-I scanned the camper and RV sites and they seemed to be a bit closer together but still semi-private given the abundance of trees separating the sites.
+I scanned the camper and RV sites, and they seemed to be a bit closer together but still semi-private given the abundance of trees separating the sites.
 There are 39 RV waterfront sites, which offer 50-, 30-, and 20-amp services, and five primitive camping sites.

 Check-in and check-out is totally contactless.
 All you do is pull into your site and set up your stuff.
-A bag with a map and parking passes (you get two for each site) is hanging on the pole that has the number of your site listed.
+A bag with a map and parking passes (you get two for each site) is hanging on a pole at your site.
 Super easy.

 Things to do at Hester’s Bottoms